stratomercata/stratomercata-transcripts/intermediates/alex-van-de-sande-interview_deepgram_transcript_with_speakers.md

 [2332.9s] **SPEAKER_02:** it with another one.
 [2334.6s] **SPEAKER_02:** And so we I I worked for two years on smart wallets and things like that.
 [2339.7s] **SPEAKER_02:** Then at some point,
-[2341.6s] **SPEAKER_02:** they we hit the wall in which creating a smart wallet would cost you 500 like, a $100 just to acquire a new user.
+[2341.5s] **SPEAKER_02:** they we hit the wall in which creating a smart wallet would cost you 500 like, a $100 just to acquire a new user.
 We had to close down the company.
-[2350.6s] **SPEAKER_02:** But a lot of those the idea that I I spent, like, two years talking, and I'm going to [2356.6s] **SPEAKER_02:** I'm trying to share [2358.5s] **SPEAKER_02:** and trying to, like, [2360.5s] **SPEAKER_02:** try and talk about in conferences.
+[2350.6s] **SPEAKER_02:** But a lot of those the idea that I I spent, like, two years talking and I'm going to [2356.6s] **SPEAKER_02:** I'm trying to share [2358.5s] **SPEAKER_02:** and trying to, like, [2360.5s] **SPEAKER_02:** try and talk about in conferences.